 I also add a fair bit of furikake (Japanese seasoning) to the white rice to give it a pop of flavour and colour.
 Tip: Line the inside of the SPAM® can with saran wrap to use it as your rice molder!

 Please give the recipe a try and let me know what you think!
+Also check out my IG post for more details.
 I would recommend eating them on the day of because the rice just doesn’t taste the same after a night in the refrigerator.

 Disclaimer: Thank you to SPAM® for sponsoring this blog post and for allowing me to recreate my Musubi recipe for you guys.
 All opinions are my own.